-Compare interest only home loans with offset accounts
+Compare interest only investor loans

 Principal and interest vs. interest-only with an offsetAndrew purchased a two-bedroom apartment in Victoria (VIC) and took out a $450,000 mortgage to finance the residential purchase.
 The loan was set up as principal and interest (P&I) and Andrew worked to pay off his debt as soon as possible.

 It’s six years on and Andrew has managed to get his loan down to $250,000.
 However, Andrew has now decided that he would like to buy a bigger house, and maintain his two-bedroom apartment as an investment property.